JohnMcP96/FinalProject/README.md

 and also I need to start figuring out how I am going to tackle the gravity thing.
 But so far my board prints and I am very happy about that!

+11/19/2023
+I feel like melty brain is just going to be my life from now on as a programmer.
+So last I left off I was able to get the board to print along with a little printf statement that I mentioned last time.
+So basically where I am at now is I have an idea of how I need to structure the checkwin func but I need to be able to input and actually win. so I made another print statement prompting the user to pick a column and have their piece 'drop' down (still working on the dropping part).
+I then put the scanf in an if statement which im sure we went over in class but I had to do some syntax research in order to fully understand it and my god is it useful!
+So basically if the user doesnt input into the appropriate column it will spit out an error and have them retry.
+An interesting thing I discovered however is that if the user inputs a letter all Hell breaks loose.
+So from the research I have been doing it seems I need to clear the input buffer.
+So I will be figuring this out while I also try to figure out gravity and my checkwin conditions